mpdehaan/camp/README.md

 * https://groups.google.com/forum/#!forum/camp-python-music

 Notes
 =====

+   * tests/band.py mostly explains the low level API (notes, chords, etc)
-   * The tests probably explain the API best at this point, see tests/band.py and other files
+   * The examples/ directory probably explain the high level API
    * API is super subject to change.
    * Contributors should join the mailing list at https://groups.google.com/forum/#!topic/camp-python-music - to avoid frustration, duplicate work, and API breakage, I highly suggest talking about what you are going to be doing it.
    * The issue tracker is disabled.
 Fix something via a pull request or ask a question on the mailing list.